justinbmcbride/DLA-Project/README.md

 ![Screenshot](Images/Traffic-id.png)
 * In the above screenshot, the probabilities for the object identification range from 0.52 to 0.77 with 14.9 fps.
 * Another video was downloaded, `youtube-dl -f 18 https://www.youtube.com/watch?v=NyLF8nHIquM`, to test the object detector.
+* To get demo down to 2 minutes, tried to install a video editor to cut videos down to 1 minute each and then combine them.
+Three different ways to install a avidemux was tried, but none worked.
+The ways were with using tar.gz, appimage, and Flatpak.